Utility Outage? Call, Click or Tap to Get Help in a Hurry

 The automated management system that we use during large scale outages can also place the outbound notification calls.

 The system places a phone call to the number listed in your utility account record.
+To update the phone number on your account, please call 319-268-5280.
 A notification call will show up on your caller ID as a call from 319-268-6999.

 If you answer your phone, recorded information will play after a slight delay.
-Or, you can choose to let the call go to voicemail and the message will be available for playback at your convenience.
+Or, you can choose to let the call go to voicemail and the message will be available for playback.